Gunmen in the northern Nigerian state of Yobe have shot dead at least six Christians, the army and local officials say.

 It has killed hundreds in its campaign to impose Sharia law.

-A series of bomb attacks carried out by the group across the country at Christmas 2011 - including two at Christmas Day church services - left almost 40 people dead and many more injured.'Savage acts of terrorism'
+A series of bomb attacks carried out by the group across the country at Christmas 2011 - including two at Christmas Day church services - left almost 40 people dead and many more injured.

 The head of the Network for Justice human rights group, Zakari Adamu, told the BBC that the gunmen also attacked the homes of Christians following the attack during the midnight mass service.